Sellfy Review 2023: How Easy Is It To Create an Online Store?

 By clicking on Marketing > Email Marketing you can launch an email campaign with a minimum of effort, dispatching it to all recipients or specific groups (all customers of a product, or just newsletter subscribers).
 Each email costs a Credit, which you'll receive starting with the Business package (more on prices below).

 Email templates are provided for three different scenarios (new product launch, discount, or a product update) as is the ability to create a new message from scratch.
-In comparison to dedicated services, Sellfy's functionality is definitely rudimentary, however, we still look favorably upon the inclusion of email marketing at all, since we encountered enough providers that don't have integrated solutions.
+In comparison to dedicated services, Sellfy's functionality is definitely basic, however, we still liked the inclusion of email marketing, since we encountered enough providers that don't have integrated solutions.

-With Sellfy's integrated email marketing it's possible to inform your customers about a new product or discount.
+With Sellfy's integrated email marketing you can inform your customers about a new product or discount.

 So far as discount codes or vouchers are concerned, these must be set in percent and can be optionally given a validity period and usage limit.
 For special sales, you can add a countdown timer to help motivate your customers.

-Sellfy's options are again somewhat limited when set alongside those of its competitors.
-For example, discounts can only be offered in percents, and not lump sums.
+Sellfy's options are again limited when set alongside those of its competitors.
+For example, discounts can only be offered in percentages, and not lump sums.
 Automations, such as welcome coupons, aren't offered either.

-In Sellfy, you can create coupons and discounts, albeit only in percents.
+In Sellfy, you can create coupons and discounts, albeit only in percentages.

 Sellfy's Upselling feature, which is made available for Business subscribers and above, is worth mentioning here.
-This allows you to automatically recommend an additional, discounted product to customers, depending on what items are in their shopping cart.
+This allows you to automatically recommend an additional, discounted product to customers, based on the items already in their shopping cart.

-Comprehensive SEO features aren't offered, however, your online store is already optimized for search engines by default, which you can improve by adding slugs to your products.
+Comprehensive SEO features aren't included, however, your online store is already optimized for search engines by default, which you can improve by adding slugs to your products.

 Statistics can be found by clicking on Overview > Analytics.
 Here, you can keep tabs on your visitors, as well as customers, by monitoring their conversion rate and browsing behavior.
 You can also track your orders and see which products have generated the most profit.
-In addition, you can see how visitors find your site, and where they are located.
+In addition, it's possible to learn how visitors find your site, and where they are located.

 Sellfy's analytics keep you informed about how many visitors your store has, as well as how likely they are to place orders.